thewchan/uxf/README.md

 may be desirable to share a set of _ttype_ definitions amongst a bunch of UXF files.

-The _disadvantage_ of doing this is that the relevant UXF files become dependent on one or more external dependencies.
-(However, this disadvantage doesn't apply if all the dependencies are provided by the UXF processor itself, i.e., are system imports.)
+The _disadvantages_ of doing this are first that the relevant UXF files become dependent on one or more external dependencies and second it is possible to have import conflicts (i.e., two _ttypes_ with the same name but different definitions.
+(However, the first disadvantage doesn't apply if all the dependencies are provided by the UXF processor itself, i.e., are system imports.)

 The _advantage_ of importing _ttype_ definitions is that for UXF's that have lots of _ttypes_, only the import(s) and the data need be in the file,